 DNV recently released the free SEEMP III Generator tool for DNV customers.
 The system can propose energy efficiency measures and help vessel operators reach the required CII.
 It can also help to reduce paperwork and can be used by both ship managers and third-party consultants working on behalf of DNV DCS customers.

-CII（Carbon Intensity Indicator）– the CII measures how efficiently a Embarcacion transports goods or passengers and is given in grams of CO2 emitted per cargo-carrying capacity and nautical mile.
+CII（Carbon Intensity Indicator）– the CII measures how efficiently a ship transports goods or passengers and is given in grams of CO2 emitted per cargo-carrying capacity and nautical mile.

 Its a new measure based on an operational approach that supports the IMO’s objective “to reduce CO2 emissions per transport work, as an average across international shipping, by at least 40% by 2030, pursuing efforts towards 70% by 2050, compared to 2008.